abego2018/MilestoneProject/README.md

 Controls: Click on the asset to make it disappear.

 ### Current BUGS
 Score is not currently updating correctly.
 It does not keep up with the total.
+Although, the final score pop-up does show the correct amount.

+Once I opened it through github pages, the assets are not loading in the correct positions but are still clickable and function properly.

+Start button needs to be fixed.
+To limit only a single click to start to prevent overloading.

 #### Requirements
 Requirements